mitchmoser/misc-python/README.md

-`feelingLucky.py` | Returns the url for the Feeling Lucky link of a Google Search | mechanicalsoup `getLinksOnPage.py` | Returns all hyperlinks on a given webpage | BeautifulSoup `zen.py` | Prints the Zen of Python centered to the terminal | this, codecs, shutil
+`feelingLucky.py` | Returns the url for the Feeling Lucky link of a Google Search | mechanicalsoup `getLinksOnPage.py` | Returns all hyperlinks on a given webpage | BeautifulSoup `zen.py` | Prints the Zen of Python centered to the terminal | this, codecs, shutil `nba.py` | queries stats.nba.com and parses json response for the season the LA Lakers had the most wins | json, requests, operator